lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level3/reactive-silicon-dioxide.rst

 ..  container:: justify

-    Moreover, as each atom instantaneously adopts its own charge value, the charges are distributed around a mean value:
+    Moreover, and because each atom adopts its own fluctuating charge value, the charges are distributed around a mean value:

 .. figure:: ../figures/level3/reactive-silicon-dioxide/distribution-charge-light.png
     :alt: Distribution charge of silica and oxygen during equilibration with reaxff